 It is not far from reality to state that the brain is the most complex system in the universe.
 The number of connections in our brain is estimated to be in the order of 100 trillion which is 1000 times more than the number of stars in our galaxy, the Milky Way.
 There is no wonder that in vitro models of this extremely significant system have not been much of a success.

 In vivo models have two main limitations.
 Although they are complex physiological models, they are not conclusive.
 Oftentimes, the results obtained from animal models do not properly relate to that of humans.
 Also, there are ethical concerns and controversies on sacrificing animals for research.

-The superiority of brain-on-a-chips (Brain Chips) compared to other 2D and 3D models, stems from their ability to advance the physiological complexity of the models to higher anatomical orders which in turn facilitates creating models with higher-order functionalities.
+Microfluidics has distinguished brain-on-a-chips (Brain Chips) design compared to other 2D and 3D models.
+Brain Microfluidic chips stem from their ability to advance the physiological complexity of the models to higher anatomical orders which in turn facilitates creating models with higher-order functionalities.